VERITAS Overview

 Launch, Cruise, and Arrival

-VERITAS is currently planned to launch no earlier than 2031 on a high-performance vehicle (to be selected later by NASA).
-The spacecraft arrives at Venus after a six-month cruise, and enters a polar orbit (orbiting over the poles, rather than the equator).
-VERITAS performs an orbit insertion maneuver using its six main engines.
+VERITAS is currently planned to launch no earlier than 2031.
+The spacecraft will arrive at Venus after a six-month cruise, and enter a polar orbit (orbiting over the poles, rather than the equator).
+VERITAS will perform an orbit insertion maneuver using its six main engines.

-The spacecraft's initial orbit at Venus, following orbit insertion, will be highly elliptical, lasting 120 hours.
+The spacecraft's initial orbit at Venus will be highly elliptical, lasting 120 hours.
 A second burn of the engines, called a period reduction maneuver, will shrink the size of the orbit and reduce the period to just 10 hours.

 Aerobraking

-During a pause in aerobraking lasting about four-and-a-half months, the mission conducts its first science phase, with only the VEM instrument collecting data.
-After the second aerobraking phase, the second science phase begins, and lasts 2.7 years, or four Venus days.
-(One day on Venus [a complete rotation] is about 247 Earth days long.)
+During a pause in aerobraking lasting about four-and-a-half months, the mission will conduct its first science phase, with only the Venus Emissivity Mapper (VEM) collecting data.
+After the second aerobraking phase, the second science phase begins, and will last more than 2.5 Earth years, or only four Venus days.
+One day on Venus, a complete rotation, is about 247 Earth days long.

 Science Operations